-The fourth exclusion from the block exemption, which is set out in Article 5(1)(d) VBER, concerns retail parity obligations imposed by suppliers of online intermediation services which cause buyers of those services not to offer, sell or resell goods or services to end users under more favourable conditions using competing online intermediation services.
-The end users may be undertakings or final consumers.
+The fourth exclusion from the block exemption, which is set out in Article 5(1), point (d) of Regulation (EU) X, concerns across-platform retail parity obligations imposed by suppliers of online intermediation services, namely direct or indirect obligations which cause buyers of such services not to offer, sell or resell goods or services to end users under more favourable conditions via competing online intermediation services.
 The conditions may concern prices, inventory, availability or any other terms or conditions of offer or sale.
-The parity obligation may be express or it may be applied by other direct or indirect means, including the use of differential pricing or other incentives or measures whose application depends on the conditions under which the buyer of the online intermediation services offers goods or services to end users using competing suppliers of online intermediation services.
-For example, a supplier of online intermediation services may incentivise buyers to grant it parity relative to competing suppliers of such services by offering better visibility for the buyer’s goods or services on its website or by charging lower commission rates.
+The retail parity obligation may result from a contractual clause or from other direct or indirect measures, including the use of differential pricing or incentives whose application depends on the conditions under which the buyer of the online intermediation services offers goods or services to end users via competing online intermediation services.
+For example, where the provider of online intermediation services makes the offering of better visibility for the buyer’s goods or services on the provider’s website or the application of a lower commission rate dependent on the buyer granting it parity of conditions relative to competing providers of such services, this amounts to an across-platform retail parity obligation.

-All other types of parity obligation are covered by the block exemption of the VBER.
-This includes, for example, retail parity obligations relating to the direct sales or marketing channels of suppliers of goods or services (so-called ‘narrow’ parity); parity obligations relating to the conditions under which goods or services are offered to undertakings that are not end users, and parity obligations relating to the conditions under which manufacturers, wholesalers or retailers purchase goods or services as inputs (see section 8.2.5. of these Guidelines for the assessment of parity obligations in individual cases where the VBER does not apply).
+All other types of parity obligation can benefit from the exemption provided by Article 2(1) of Regulation (EU) X. This includes, for example:

+retail parity obligations relating to the direct sales channels of buyers of online intermediation services (so-called ‘narrow’ retail parity obligations);

+parity obligations relating to the conditions under which goods or services are offered to undertakings that are not end users;

+parity obligations relating to the conditions under which manufacturers, wholesalers or retailers purchase goods or services as inputs (‘most favoured customer’ obligations).

+Section 8.2.5. provides guidance for the assessment of parity obligations in individual cases where Regulation (EU) X does not apply.

-WITHDRAWAL AND NON-APPLICATION
+WITHDRAWAL AND DISAPPLICATION

-Withdrawal of the benefit of the VBER (Article 29 Regulation 1/2003)
+Withdrawal of the benefit of Regulation (EU) X

-The Commission may withdraw the benefit of the VBER pursuant to Article 29(1) of Regulation 1/2003, if it finds that, in a particular case, a vertical agreement to which the VBER applies has certain effects that are incompatible with Article 101(3).
-Moreover, if, in a particular case, such an agreement has effects that are incompatible with Article 101(3) in the territory of a Member State, or in a part thereof, which has all the characteristics of a distinct geographic market, the NCA of that Member State may also withdraw the benefit of the VBER, pursuant to Article 29(2) of Regulation

-1/2003.
-Article 29 of Regulation 1/2003 does not mention the courts of the Member States, who therefore have no power to withdraw the benefit of the VBER,98 unless the court concerned is a designated competition authority of a Member State pursuant to Article 35 of Regulation 1/2003.
+As stated in Article 6(1) of Regulation (EU) X, the Commission may withdraw the benefit of Regulation (EU) X pursuant to Article 29(1) of Regulation (EC) No 1/2003, if it finds that, in a particular case, a vertical agreement to which Regulation (EU) X applies has certain effects that are incompatible with Article 101 of the Treaty.
+Moreover, if, as stated in Article 6(2) of Regulation (EU) X, in a particular case, a vertical agreement has effects that are incompatible with Article 101(3) of the Treaty in the territory of a Member State, or in a part thereof, which has all the characteristics of a distinct geographic market, the NCA of that Member State may also withdraw the benefit of Regulation (EU) X, pursuant to Article 29(2) of Regulation (EC) No 1/2003.
+Article 29 of Regulation (EC) No 1/2003 does not mention the courts of the Member States, which therefore have no power to withdraw the benefit of Regulation (EU) X150, unless the court concerned is a designated competition authority of a Member State pursuant to Article 35 of Regulation (EC) No 1/2003.